mrmbd/mrmbd.github.io/_posts/2021-01-18-flex-box-compatiability.md

 # Flexbox browser compatiability

-Browser support for flexbox is **excellent**, and the majority of browsers do not need a prefix<!--more--> at this point.
+Browser support for flexbox is **excellent**, and the majority of browsers do not need a prefix at this point.
 Safari was the last of the major browsers to remove prefixes, with the release of Safari 9 in 2015.
 The two browsers you should still keep in mind for cross-browser compatibility are:

 - Internet Explorer 10, which implemented the display: flexbox version of the specification with the -ms- prefix.
 - UC Browser, which still supports the 2009 display: box version only with the -webkit- prefix.